 Under section 79 of the Internal Revenue Code, the university is required to report the imputed cost of any employer-provided life insurance benefit that exceeds $50,000.The imputed cost is calculated using the IRS Premium Table.
 You can view the IRS Premium Table and information on group term life insurance in IRS publication 15-B.

-Eligible faculty and staff may purchase life insurance coverage for a spouse, eligible same-sex domestic partner and children at low monthly fees.
-This benefit pays up to $10,000 (depending on level of coverage selected) in the event of the death of your covered spouse, eligible same-sex domestic partner, or child.
+Eligible faculty and staff may purchase life insurance coverage for a spouse and/or children at low monthly fees.
+This benefit pays up to $10,000 (depending on level of coverage selected) in the event of the death of an eligible spouse and/or child.
 The employee is the beneficiary for any DGTLI benefit.

 This benefit is available as part of the group term life insurance coverage provided to eligible employees.
 No evidence of insurability is required.
-You may purchase life insurance coverage for your spouse or eligible same-sex domestic partner and eligible dependent children up to age 26.
+You may purchase life insurance coverage for your spouse and eligible dependent children up to age 26.